venkat20000612/Venkat_Portfolio/README.md

 This is my personal portfolio website built using React (Vite) and Tailwind CSS.
 It showcases my skills, projects, and contact information.
 The site is fully responsive and optimized for performance.

-🌐 Check it out here: Venkat Portfolio
+🌐 Check it out here: https://venkat20000612.github.io/Venkat_Portfolio/